 Estimated Tax Penalty — How to Avoid Underpayment in 2026

-The IRS underpayment penalty isn't a flat fine — it's interest charged on the amount you should have paid by each quarterly deadline but didn't.
+The IRS underpayment penalty isn't a flat fine — it's interest charged on the amount due by each quarterly deadline that wasn't paid.
 At the current rate of roughly 8% annually, the penalty adds up faster than most people expect.
 A $5,000 underpayment for a full year costs about $400 in penalties alone.

 Calculate your quarterly payments and stay penalty-free with the Quarterly Tax Calculator.